carpentries-incubator/workflows-nextflow/_episodes/05-processes-part2.md

 The `val` qualifier allows us to output a value defined in the script.

-Because Nextflow processes can only communicate through channels, if we want to share a value input into one process as input to another process we would need to define that value in the output declaration block as shown in the following example:
+Because Nextflow processes can only communicate through channels, if we want to share a value output of one process as input to another process, we would need to define that value in the output declaration block as shown in the following example:

 ~~~